-- 14. When preparing for a CVA, the insolvency practitioner should have procedures in place to ensure, taking account of the company's circumstances and the nature of the company's finances, that: - a) (Directors' proposal) The directors have had, or receive, the appropriate advice in relation to a CVA; this should be confirmed in writing if the insolvency practitioner or their firm has not done so before; - b) Sufficient information is obtained to make an assessment of a CVA as a solution, and to enable a nominee to prepare a report, including; - i. the measures taken by the directors or others to avoid recurrence of the company's financial difficulties, if any; - ii. the likely expectations of any key creditors; - iii. the effect of the CVA on third parties where their view may have an effect on the viability of the CVA; and - iv. proportionate investigations into, and verification of, income and expenditure and assets and liabilities; - c) Creditors are given adequate time to consider what is being planned as regards the CVA.
-Where creditors may need assistance in understanding the consequences of a CVA, the insolvency practitioner should consider signposting sources of help.
+- 13. When preparing for a CVA, the insolvency practitioner should have procedures in place to ensure, taking account of the company's circumstances and the nature of the company's finances, that: - a) (Directors' proposal) The directors have had, or receive, the appropriate advice in relation to a CVA; this should be confirmed in writing if the insolvency practitioner or their firm has not done so before: - b) Sufficient information is obtained to make an assessment of a CVA as a solution, and to enable a nominee to prepare a report, including; - i. the measures taken by the directors or others to avoid recurrence of the company's financial difficulties, if any; - ii. the likely expectations of any key creditors; - iii. the effect of the CVA on third parties where their view may have an effect on the viability of the CVA; and - iv. proportionate investigations into, and verification of, income and expenditure and assets and liabilities.